rouvinerh/SecJournal/websec/bug-bounty/README.md

 I decided to spend a year doing bug bounties and learning about finding bugs in websites during my last year in university.

-I will post reports I find interesting and are impactful.
 My impact assessment is based on my experience as a bug triager for PayPal.
 If I would have accepted it there / awarded, it might be posted here.

 I mainly use HackerOne and BugCrowd.
 Sometimes I come across bugs outside of these platforms, through programs not publicly listed, or even as a pentester.